Prades, Pyrénées-Orientales

 Prades ([pʁad]; Prada de Conflent [ˈpɾaðə ðə kuɱˈflen]) is a subprefecture of the Pyrénées-Orientales department in the Occitanie region of Southern France.
-In 2018, the commune had a population of 6,063.
+In 2021, the commune had a population of 6,124.
 Prades is the capital of the historical Conflent comarca.
 Its inhabitants are called Pradéens and Pradéennes in French and Pradencs and Pradenques in Catalan.
 It is also the hometown of Jean Castex, who served as Prime Minister of France from 2020 to 2022.

 Geography

 Prades is located in the canton of Les Pyrénées catalanes and in the arrondissement of Prades, in the Pyrenees Mountains next to the Canigó and Têt River.
 Its nearby towns include Codalet, Eus, Vinça and Villefranche-de-Conflent.

+Canigó mountain to the south of Prades, and the hills to the north of the town, are on quite different geological formations.
+They are separated by the Têt fault (a major normal fault of Neogene age), and by a zone of younger (Miocene and Quaternary) sediments (those sediments in fact covering the greater part of Prades commune).
+The Têt fault has broadly determined the course of the river Têt along much of its length, including the section of the river through the commune.